gemfire/gemfire-developer-website/content/blog/zgc-and-heap-lru-eviction/index.md

 ---
 date: 2023-03-23
-description: How GemFire heap LRU eviction interacts with Java garbage collectors, and how that can affect your choice of garbage collector.
+description: How GemFire's heap LRU eviction works with Java's Z garbage collector.
 lastmod: '2023-03-24'
 team:
 - Dale Emery
 title: ZGC and GemFire Heap LRU Eviction
 type: blog
+draft: true
 ---

 ## Introduction
+Heap LRU eviction is an algorithm for maintaining cache performance while protecting against the risk of the JVM running out of memory.
+GemFire's heap LRU eviction algorithm relies on the JVM's garbage collector to very quickly collect the memory used by evicted entries.
+When tuned for this purpose, ZGC is well suited for use with heap LRU eviction.

 ### How Heap LRU Eviction Works
 Heap LRU eviction is an algorithm for maintaining cache performance while protecting against the risk of the JVM running out of memory.
-In VMware GemFire, heap LRU eviction works like this: GemFire monitors heap usage.
+In VMware GemFire, heap LRU eviction works like this: GemFire continually monitors heap usage.
 When heap usage exceeds a user-configured eviction threshold, GemFire evicts entries from memory until heap usage falls back below the threshold.

 Every entry evicted from memory increases the chance of a cache miss, which can reduce cache performance.
-To maintain cache performance, GemFire tries to evict those entries that are the least likely to be used in the near future.
+To maintain cache performance, GemFire tries to evict the entries that are the least likely to be used in the near future.
 To choose which entries to evict, LRU eviction assumes that the least recently used entries are the least likely to be used again in the near future.
 When the workload satisfies this assumption, evicting the least recently used entries minimizes the chance of a cache miss.

 GemFire's heap LRU eviction algorithm relies on the JVM's garbage collector to very quickly collect the memory used by evicted entries.
 Evicting an entry does not, all by itself, make the entry's memory available for allocation.
 It merely makes the object and its memory "unreachable."
 This unreachable memory becomes available for allocation only when the garbage collector collects it.
 Until the memory from evicted entries is collected, heap usage remains high.

-So GemFire prefers to evict only the least recently used entries, and relies on the garbage collector to collect memory from those entries quickly.

-### How ZGC Works
+### ZGC's Decision Heuristics
-Java 17's Z garbage collector (ZGC) works to ensure that any thread that requests memory can get it minimal delay.
+Java 17's Z garbage collector (ZGC) works to ensure that any thread that requests memory can get it with minimal delay.
 And ZGC strives to do this with minimal impact on application performance.

 If an application thread attempts to allocate more memory than is currently available, ZGC pauses that thread until a garbage collection completes.
 This pause is called an _allocation stall._ ZGC works very hard to avoid allocation stalls.